amix/vimrc/sources_non_forked/ctrlp.vim/readme.md

     If more than one mode is specified, they will be tried in order until a directory is located.

+* If a file is already open, open it again in a new pane instead of switching to the existing pane

+    `let g:ctrlp_switch_buffer = 'et'`

 * Exclude files and directories using Vim's `wildignore` and CtrlP's own `g:ctrlp_custom_ignore`.
 If a custom listing command is being used, exclusions are ignored:

     ```vim